matkonnerth/query4Opc/README.md

 Query (reduced, see below): 132ms

 Big difference there is that with naive implementation the nodes are browse once (to get every node) and then the typedefinition is checked.
-With the query all nodes are browsed (in Source.h) to get every node to see, then there is a second a second browse in the pathMatcher to get the typdefinition id.
+With the query all nodes are browsed (in Source.h) to get every node to see, then there is a second browse in the pathMatcher to get the typdefinition id.
 Would be cool to get some optimization there.

 `MATCH(obj:Object)-[:HasTypeDefinition]->(:ObjectType{NodeId: \"i=2004\"}) RETURN obj`